polakowo/datadocs/docs/big-data/data-engineering.md

 custom_edit_url: https://github.com/polakowo/datadocs/edit/master/docs/big-data/data-engineering.md
 ---

-- Data engineering field is a superset of BI and data warehousing that brings more elements from SE.
-- For data, the two primary staffing segments are data scientists and data engineers.
+- Companies today need to be able to reliably store, process and query its huge inflows.
+- As a result, the data infrastructure needs to be distributed, scalable (petabytes) and reliable.

+#### Data engineers

+- Data engineers are highly specialized software engineers who create and maintain robust big data pipelines.
+- Together with data scientists who analyze the data, they form the basis of the data teams.
     - Data engineers are the experts on which data scientists depend in order to be able to work.
     - They are in charge of pulling, cleaning and loading the data into data stores.
     - Over the years though, terminology and roles have become harder to separate.
     - Data engineering is much closer to software engineering than it is to a data science.
+- Data engineers are one of the most in- demand job roles at today’s leading companies.
 - The tool set of a data engineer includes:
     - Hadoop, Spark, Python, Scala, Java, C++, SQL, AWS/Redshift, Azure
     - To stay marketable, keeping up to date is more important than ever.
     - [A Turbulent Year: The 2019 Data & AI Landscape](https://mattturck.com/data2019/)
     - [The Rise of the Data Engineer](https://www.freecodecamp.org/news/the-rise-of-the-data-engineer-91be18f1e603/)
-- In smaller envirnoments:
+- In smaller environments:
     - Data engineers usually set up and operate platforms like Hadoop/Hive/HBase, Spark, and the like.
     - Use hosted services offered by Amazon or Databricks.
     - Get support from companies like Cloudera or Hortonworks.

-## Evolution of data engineering
+#### Evolution of data engineering

 - [Data Engineering Introduction and Epochs](https://learn.panoply.io/hubfs/Data%20Engineering%20-%20Introduction%20and%20Epochs.pdf)
 - Hadoop: